OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/more-types/01-run-archive-node.md

 :::caution

-The minimum storage requirements will change over time as the Nitro chains grow (growing rates are specified below).
+The minimum storage requirements will change as the Nitro chains grow (growing rates are specified below).
 We recommend exceeding the minimum requirements as much as you can to minimize risk and maintenance overhead.

 :::